SirHaagen/local-session-storage1/README.md

-# local-session-storage1
+# JS project with local and session storage

-JS project with local and session storage
+I am an active student learning CSS, JS, React and many other stuffs.
+Looking for a challenging job opportunity